Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Discussion

-Based on the results of our experiment, our proposed workload allocation method that considers both subjective and objective cognitive workload measurement (i.e., IS and PS) and incorporates the operator's opinion on workload transition (i.e., AS) led to better team performance compared to traditional workload allocation methods (Task A) ($p < .1$).
-The most common workload allocation method in our society is the capability-based workload allocation under the agreement, which allocates workloads based on the operator's preference, ability, skills, experience, and so on.
-Moacdieh \textit{et. al} \cite{moacdieh2020effects} found that the preference-based workload allocation method has benefits on workload allocation, while Wigboldus \textit{et. al} \cite{wigboldus2004capacity} proposed that capability-based workload has greater productivity and effectiveness.
-However, capability-based workload allocation methods are difficult to handle sudden changes in the operator's capability during the mission, so \cite{shriram2013eeg, cabrera2014novel, mina2020adaptive} proposed utilizing objective cognitive workload measurement methods using physiological sensors (i.e., PS) to overcome this drawback.
-They found that cognitive workload measurement-based workload allocation methods outperformed traditional allocation methods, which was also observed in our study.
+Based on the results of our experiment, our proposed workload allocation method (AWAC) that considers both subjective and objective CWL measurement (i.e., IS and PS) and incorporates the operator's opinion on workload transition (i.e., AS) led to better team performance compared to traditional workload allocation methods (Task A).
+The most common workload allocation method in our society is the capability-based workload allocation under the agreement, which allocates workloads based on the operator's preference, ability, skills, experience, and so on \cite{moacdieh2020effects,wigboldus2004capacity}.
+However, capability-based workload allocation methods are difficult to handle sudden changes in the operator's capability during the mission, so \cite{mina2020adaptive} proposed utilizing objective CWL measurement methods using physiological sensors (i.e., PS) to overcome this drawback.
+They found that CWL measurement-based workload allocation methods outperformed traditional allocation methods, which was also observed in our study.
 Specifically, objective-measurement-based workload allocation (Task E) outperformed capability-based workload allocation methods (Task C).
-Furthermore, we found that our proposed allocation methods using both IS and PS (Task G) outperformed traditional workload allocation methods (Task B and C) and objective cognitive workload measurement-based workload allocation methods (Task E).
+Furthermore, we found that our proposed allocation methods using both IS and PS (Task G) outperformed traditional workload allocation methods (Task B and C) and objective CWL measurement-based workload allocation methods (Task E).

-To validate our AWAC, we adapted a surveillance scenario, which is typical in real-world human-agent systems.
-In this scenario a human subject undertakes a simultaneous CCTV monitoring task while multiple sensors track the environment.
-Therefore, our system can be widely utilized in various multi-human-multi-agents system task scenarios, such as security monitoring \cite{muller2008machine, wang2008affective}, air traffic management \cite{hoc1998cognitive, pacaux2002common, giraudet2015neuroergonomic}, and performance checking \cite{liu2006queueing, stowers2017framework}.
-Additionally, we only validated the AWAC on homogeneous missions and robot platforms, which limits its generalizability.
-This limitation can be addressed by adding a new weight to the AWAC based on the mission type and functions of the robot platforms, which can be determined through empirical experiments.